hl7au/au-fhir-core/input/pagecontent/must-support.md

 ##### Must support elements of Reference type

 - A sending system **SHALL** be capable of populating the element with a valid reference
-- A receiving system **SHALL** be capable of meaningfully processing the element with a valid reference that conforms to the profile
+- A requesting system **SHALL** be capable of meaningfully processing the element with a valid reference that conforms to the profile
 - A persisting system **SHALL** be capable of persisting the element with a valid reference that conforms to the profile

 ##### Must support elements with a choice of data types or profiles

 - A sending system **SHALL** be capable of populating the element with a value that conforms to at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data
-- A receiving system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which data type or profile might be populated)
+- A requesting system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which data type or profile might be populated)
 - A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which data type or profile might be populated)

 A profile may slice an element that has a choice of data types or profiles to constrain the set of choices to be supported.
 For example, the profile [AU Core Patient](StructureDefinition-au-core-patient.html) constrains the choices for `Patient.identifier` defined in [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html) to support Individual Healthcare Identifier (IHI), Medicare Card Number, Department of Veterans' Affairs (DVA) Number:
 - A sending system **SHALL** be capable of populating the element with a value that conforms to at least one of those three identifier choices, and **SHOULD** be capable of populating every choice for which the sending system might possess data
-- A receiving system **SHALL** be capable of meaningfully processing all supported identifier choices (since the receiver cannot anticipate which data type or profile might be populated)
+- A requesting system **SHALL** be capable of meaningfully processing all supported identifier choices (since the receiver cannot anticipate which data type or profile might be populated)
 - A persisting system **SHALL** be capable of persisting all supported identifier choices (since the persister cannot anticipate which data type or profile might be populated)